Board of Directors

 Michael Andrec Michael Andrec has been the lone arranger at the Ukrainian History and Education Center (UkrHEC.org) in Somerset, NJ since 2010, where he has been responsible for preserving and making accessible hundreds of legacy and recently acquired collections, as well as exhibition curation, digitization of audio and paper-based archives, outreach, and reference services.
 Since 2021 he has also been an archives consultant for the Shevchenko Scientific Society in New York, NY (shevchenko.org).
 He completed the Modern Archives Institute at the National Archives and Records Administration and is a member of the Academy of Certified Archivists.
 He served as Treasurer of the Archivists Round Table from 2015 to 2017.
 In 2022, Michael and the UHEC received the MARAC New Jersey Caucus Innovative Archives Award for his rapid shift from archival duties to education and advocacy after Russia’s full-scale invasion of Ukraine. |

-Nicole Font Nicole Font, MA [she/her] is the Shelby White and Leon Levy processing archivist at the Center for Brooklyn History, Brooklyn Public Library.
-She received her MA in Archives and Public History from New York University in 2022 and has worked on projects for the American Song Archives and the New-York Historical Society.
-She's currently on the programming committee for the Archivists Round Table of Metropolitan New York and the social media coordinator for the Students and New Archives Professionals (SNAP) Section of the Society of American Archivists. |
+Nicole Font Nicole Font [she/her] is a Shelby White and Leon Levy Processing Archivist at the New York Botanical Garden’s LuEsther T. Mertz Library.
+She earned her MA in Archives and Public History from New York University in 2022 and has since worked on projects for the Bob Dylan Archive, the New-York Historical Society, and the Center for Brooklyn History. |

 Herbert Durán